temporalio/edu-ai-workshop-mcp/codespace-configure-mcp.md

    e.
 Leave this terminal window open until we are done with the setup.

-   _Disclaimer: You need [`mcp-remote`](https://www.npmjs.com/package/mcp-remote), a Node.js package twhich connects Claude Desktop to remote MCP servers via HTTP/SSE.
+   _Disclaimer: You need [`mcp-remote`](https://www.npmjs.com/package/mcp-remote), a Node.js package which connects Claude Desktop to remote MCP servers via HTTP/SSE.
 Without it, Claude Desktop can only connect to MCP servers running locally.
 You need to install `mcp-remote` and you need to do so with
    Node.js 20+.
 This script will do this for you._

 2. **Get your MCP Server URL**